mrkishi/veonim/docs/readme.md

 - `grep-selection` - grep search the current visual selection
 - `grep-resume` - open up grep search menu with the previous search query
 - `buffer-search` - fuzzy search lines in the current buffer

+### buffer features
+- `buffer-search` - fuzzy search lines in the current buffer
+- `viewport-search` - fuzzy search lines in the current buffer viewport
+- `buffer-prev` - jump to previous visited buffer. this is similar to `<C-O>` except it does not include any intermediary jumps
+- `buffer-next` - jump to next visited buffer. this is similar to `<C-I>` except it does not include any intermediary jumps

 ### language features
 The following features require a language server extension to be installed and activated for the current filetype.